The multiple holomorph of split metacyclic $p$-groups: Introduction

 Our main result is the following:

 \begin{thm} The order of the quotient $T(G)$ is equal to

 \end{thm}

 We are unable to determine the exact order of $T(G)$ when $m-r<n < m$ because the relevant congruence conditions are too complicated in this case; see the end of Section \ref{char section}.
 Note that our Theorem \ref{main thm} exhibits another family of groups $G$ for which the order of $T(G)$ is not a power of $2$.
-It also explains why $T(G)$ has order $18$ for the group $G$ in \cite[Example 3.7]{Tsang squarefree}, which is (\ref{metacyclic G}) with $(p,m,n,r) = (3,3,3,2)$; observe that this group $G$ has nilpotency class $p=3$ and so was not covered by work of \cite{Caranti3,Tsang squarefree}.
+It also explains why $T(G)$ has order $18$ for the group $G$ in \cite[Example 3.7]{Tsang squarefree}, which is (\ref{metacyclic G}) with $(p,m,n,r) = (3,3,3,2)$; observe that this group $G$ has nilpotency class $p=3$ and so was not covered by work of \cite{Caranti3} or \cite{Tsang squarefree}.

 Here is an outline of this paper.
-In Sections \ref{char section} and \ref{iso section}, respectively, we first give an arithmetic characterization for the $\Aut(G)$-equivariant antihomomorphisms $\Gamma$ from $G$ to $\Aut(G)$ and then determine the isomorphism class of $N_\Gamma$.
+In Sections \ref{char section} and \ref{iso section}, respectively, we first give an arithmetic characterization of the $\Aut(G)$-equivariant antihomomorphisms $\Gamma$ from $G$ to $\Aut(G)$, and determine the isomorphism class of $N_\Gamma$.
 In Section \ref{count section}, we prove Theorem \ref{main thm} by counting the number of solutions to certain congruence conditions.
-Finally in Section \ref{last section}, we shall discuss the actual elements lying in $T(G)$ and compare them with work of \cite{Caranti3,Tsang ADM}.
+Finally in Section \ref{last section}, we shall discuss the actual elements lying in $T(G)$ and compare them with work of \cite{Caranti3} and \cite{Tsang ADM}.